 The antidote to toxic culture, whether that’s excessive competition, harassment, or discrimination, is realizing that employees are people and acting accordingly.
 This may fly in the face of outdated concepts like command and control leadership, but that’s the point.
 Let’s shatter that paradigm along with the objectification of women.

-Anyone who thinks that company culture and the softer side doesn’t have business impact, can just take a look at Uber.
-Their toxic culture has caused the company to lose nearly $20 Billion in value.
 Leaders at every company must realize that taking care of employees is not a nice to have or secondary to business goals, it’s the path towards those goals.
 But alas, the majority of the business world still sees people as expendable assets whose well-being is secondary to growth and profits.
 Here are some ways to change that:

 1) Develop Values

 Companies are not going to explicitly set a value called, Stop Harassing People.
 Though I hope they’ll have a policy in place that covers that.